hpacheco/ses/labs/Lab3.md

 ### Other XSS challenges

 Juice Shop features a couple other SQL injection challenges.
-Try to solve by yourself two other challenges described below.
+**Try to solve by yourself two other challenges from the ones described below.**

 #### Reflected XSS challenge